Mahgni/TypographyBlog/_posts/2020-10-02-brand-of-the-people-type-around-the-world.md

 ![The Helvetica Typeface. ](../uploads/helvetica.png)

 For many designers, Helvetica represents the perfect typeface: modern, elegant, smart, easily legible and smooth; an impressive feat considering the fonts age.
+It is the official typeface of the UK government and even has versions in languages with completely different alphabets such as Arabic and Hebrew!

+In 2020, creating a new typeface is easier than ever and, with such an open and accessible entry point, who knows where the next iconic typeface will come from...